Barrhead railway station: History

-A new station building was officially opened on 27 September 1978 by the Chairman of Strathclyde Region's Highways and Transportation Committee.
+A new station building was officially opened on 27 September 1978 by the chairman of Strathclyde Region's Highways and Transportation Committee.
 Constructed at a cost of £113,000, the new station building was finished in brown facing brick, stained timber boarding, blue/black slates and tinted glazing.

-A signal box remains in operation to supervise the station area and control the single line stretch southwards.
+An 1894 built signal box remained in operation to supervise the station area and control the single line stretch southwards.
+This was closed over the final weekend of October 2022 with the West of Scotland Signalling Centre taking control effective 31 October 2022.

+December 2023 marked completion of a £63 million electrification project which allowed introduction of electric passenger services between Glasgow Central and Barrhead.
+Local Barrhead terminating services utilise Class 380 electric multiple units while Class 156 diesel multiple units continue to operate through the station on longer distance Kilmarnock, Dumfries and Carlisle services.

 Facilities

 The station has three platforms - one north-east facing bay (on the north-west side) specifically for terminating services and two through platforms, 1 and 2, which can be used for any service.
-A ticket machine serves platforms 2 and 3 whilst there is a staffed ticket office at street level adjacent to platform 1 (staffed Monday - Saturday 06:50 - 23:15, Sunday 09:10 - 16:50).
+A ticket machine serves platforms 2 and 3 whilst there is a staffed ticket office at street level adjacent to platform 1 (staffed Monday - Saturday 06:50 - 19.50, Sunday 09:10 - 16:50).
 There are toilets and a pay phone on the concourse next to the ticket office.
 Train running information is offered via timetable posters, digital departure screens, automated announcements and help points.
 Level access is available to all platforms - via a lift to platform 1, a subway and ramps from the latter to platforms 2 and 3.
 On a Sunday once the ticket office closes, All trains in both directions use Platform 2, This is because the ticket office is required to access Platform 1 and if this is closed, The platform can't be used however if its closed during the week for e.g. a shortage of staff it will remain open.

+The station car park offers eight spaces with a further 102 spaces provided in the adjacent local authority car park.